-Indonesian wet rice which is planted in February is entering into the generative phase and the young panicle forming stage.
-The planted rice in March is entering the vegetative phase with good growing condition especially rice planted along the north coast of Java island, where irrigation is provided throughout the region.
+The wet season rice which was planted in March is entering into the generative phase and the young panicle forming stage.
+The planted rice in April is entering the vegetative phase with good growing condition especially rice planted along the north coast of Java island, where irrigation is provided throughout the region.

-The delayed of rainy season in most areas from October-November to January to March caused the limitation of water irrigation in rain fed areas and irrigated areas as well.
-The limitation of water irrigation on the first three months of the rainy season (October-December 2015) effect the decreasing of planted area in October-December 2015 about 24%, since the planted area in first three months of 2016 (January to March) increased significantly (12,9% to 14,7%).
+The delay of rainy season caused the limitation of water irrigation in rain fed areas and irrigated areas as well.
+The limitation of water irrigation on the first two months of the rainy season (October-November 2015) effected the decreasing of planted area in that month about 24%.
+On the other hand the planted area in December 2015 to March 2016 increased significantly (4.5% to 27,9%).
 However the yield of this rainy season is estimated to be higher than the average of the last two year due to good combination of sufficient irrigation and enough sunlight.

 Ms. Takariyana Heni Astuti